ShiftHackZ/Stable-Diffusion-Android/README.md

   <a href="https://apps.apple.com/us/app/sdai-ai-image-generator/id6778314183"><img src="docs/assets/badge-app-store-readme.png" alt="Download on the App Store" height="54"></a>
 </p>

 SDAI is an open-source, cross-platform AI image generation client for Android and iOS.
-It gives you one clean mobile workflow for self-hosted Stable Diffusion servers, hosted image APIs, crowdsourced generation, and platform-specific local generation where supported.
+It gives you one clean mobile workflow for self-hosted Stable Diffusion servers, hosted image APIs, crowdsourced generation, platform-specific local generation where supported, and the optional SDAI Cloud provider in official store builds.

-No ads.
 No telemetry.
 No lock-in to a single provider.
+The FOSS build remains free of nonfree monetization modules; Google Play and App Store builds can optionally use SDAI Cloud with rewarded ads and in-app purchases for app tokens.

 ## Project Documentation